Need to turn your pickup into a minivan? That's what the bed it for, right?

-Before you agree to let someone ride in the back of your truck bed, it would be a good idea first to see if it’s legal or not.
+Before agreeing to let someone ride in the back of your truck bed, it would be a good idea first to see if it’s legal or not in your state.

 Laws governing passenger transport in truck beds vary from state to state.
 Hard Working Trucks turned to the Insurance Institute for Highway Safety for some help on truck bed laws in all 50 states.
 However, there might also be local laws in your area that you’ll have to consider.